qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

 injected from userspace into the kernel, where it is checked by a verifier—to prevent kernel crashes or security issues—and attached to a socket, then run on each received packet.
-It was ported to Linux a couple of years later, and used for a small of applications (tcpdump for example).
+It was ported to Linux a couple of years later, and used for a small number of applications (tcpdump for example).
 The simplicity of the language as well as the existence of an in-kernel Just-In-Time (JIT) compiling machine for BPF were factors for the excellent performances of this tool.